ayumi-cloud/oc-security-module/docs/api/firewall_requests.md

-deviceIdentifier | A string containing a device identification, i.e. 'iPhone'. deviceFlag | A string attach a special flag to a range of devices, i.e. 'S60' for some Nokia Series 60. deviceType | A string containing the type of property, see **Device Type List** - for full details. deviceIdentified | An integer displaying the number of api properties found. deviceGeneric | A boolean value saying if the request was a generic or specific device. deviceHidden | A boolean value saying if the device is trying to hide some of it's information.
+deviceIdentifier | A string containing a device identification, i.e. 'iPhone'. deviceFlag | A string attach a special flag to a range of devices, i.e. 'S60' for some Nokia Series 60. deviceType | A string containing the type of property, see **Device Type List** - for full details. deviceSubtype | A string containing the sub type of the property, e.g. 'smart' or 'feature' for a phone. deviceIdentified | An integer displaying the number of api properties found. deviceGeneric | A boolean value saying if the request was a generic or specific device. deviceHidden | A boolean value saying if the device is trying to hide some of it's information.